-Before moving to the 6 p.m.
-ET SportsCenter in May 2018, Steele anchored SportsCenter:AM.
+Before moving to the noon SportsCenter in February of 2021, Steele anchored the 6 p.m.
+ET edition for several years and before that was an anchor for SportsCenter:AM.
 Previously she hosted NBA Countdown on ESPN and ABC from 2013 through the 2016-17 NBA season.

-Prior to the 2013 NASCAR Sprint Cup Series Brickyard 400, the Indiana University graduate had the honor of driving the pace car at the famed Indianapolis Motor Speedway.
+Prior to the 2013 NASCAR Brickyard 400, the Indiana University graduate had the honor of driving the pace car at the famed Indianapolis Motor Speedway.

 Steele began her television career at WSBT-TV in South Bend, Ind., as a producer and reporter (1995-1997).
-She then moved to WISH-TV in Indianapolis where she was the beat reporter for the Indianapolis Colts, in addition to covering the 1997 NCAA Men’s Final Four, NASCAR and the IndyCar Series.
+She then moved to WISH-TV in Indianapolis where she was a beat reporter for the Indianapolis Colts and the Indiana Pacers, in addition to covering the 1997 NCAA Men’s Final Four, NASCAR and the IndyCar Series.

 In August 1998, Steele moved to Tampa and worked as a reporter, anchor, and host for WFTS-TV.
 She was the beat reporter for the Tampa Bay Buccaneers from 1998-2001 and covered the 1999 NCAA Men’s Final Four.
 In 2000, she joined Fox Sports Net in Tampa as a reporter and covered Super Bowl XXXV for the 2000-01 NFL season.